OctopusDeploy/docs/docs/runbooks/runbook-examples/routine/hardening-iis.md

 }
 ```

-Once your IIS server has rebooted, your installation will now be hardened against common attacks!
+After your IIS server has rebooted, your installation will be hardened against common attacks.

 ## Samples

-We have a [Octopus Admin](https://g.octopushq.com/OctopusAdminSamplesSpace) Space on our Samples instance of Octopus.
+We have an [Octopus Admin](https://g.octopushq.com/OctopusAdminSamplesSpace) Space on our Samples instance of Octopus.
 You can sign in as `Guest` to take a look at these examples and more Runbooks in the `Deployment Target Management` project.